11 Things You Must Eat in The Dominican Republic

 The local specialty is the passion fruit or how Dominicans call it, Chinola.
 Every place I went, I made sure to order Chinola or other fresh juices.
 Many local establishments also prepare fruit smoothies, be it with milk, condensed milk, or ice.
 If you want to try something different, go for a Mamey Sapote juice or smoothie.
 It’s a delicious fruit but hard to find in the U.S. If you can get your hands on níspero – very similar fruit to Mamey – definitely try it!
 You can thank me later.

 Coconut water fan?
-Rejoice, because they sell it on the street, on the beach, near the park, in the plaza, I mean everywhere!
-So go, grab a refreshing coco and load up on those electrolytes.
+Rejoice, because they sell it on the street, on the beach, near the park, in the plaza, everywhere!
+So go on, grab a refreshing coco and load up on those electrolytes.

 The Quipe is one of the best examples of food introduced by immigrants and adopted by locals.
-The savory snack is the Dominican version of the Middle Easter kibbeh.
-Originally brought by a wave of Lebanese immigrants in the 19th century.
+The savory snack is the Dominican version of the Middle Eastern kibbeh.
+Originally brought by a wave of Lebanese immigrants in the 19thcentury.